Bogotá Metro: 1990–2000: early planning

 In 1999, Colombia's economy went through a recession, which cut most of the funds destined for investing.
-Additionally, the crisis of the Social Security Institute (ISS) caused the government to invest heavily on it, to prevent the collapse.
-Since the government could not use the ISS's reserves to cover the deficits, it was forced to search for private investing, therefore impacting interest rates.
+Additionally, the crisis of the Social Security Institute (ISS) caused the government to invest heavily in it, to prevent its collapse.
+Since the government could not use the ISS's reserves to cover the deficits, it was forced to search for private investment, impacting interest rates.
 This caused the metro to be postponed again, since Bogotá was in need of a mass transit system after the collapse of the tramways and trolleybuses, a BRT system (Transmilenio) was constructed.

 2000s

 After the inauguration of the BRT, the metro project did not progress and was commonly used as a political tool to catch voters in local elections.

 In 2007, Bogotá City Council approved the budget for year 2008, including the amount to begin with feasibility studies.
 A week after, the president Álvaro Uribe backed the initiative to build the metro with some conditions: Phase III of Transmilenio must be continued as prevised, and that the metro should be auto-sustainable.